bjoernuhlig/markdown-cv/index.md

 </div>

 ## Currently

-Fullstack Web Developer and Web-Accessibility-Expert at Sozialhelden e.V.

-### Specialized

-Setting up accessible Web Frontends
-WCAG/BITV testing and consulting,

-### Research interests

-The perfectly performing and fully accessible Website
+Fullstack Web Developer and Web-Accessibility-Expert at Sozialhelden e.V. where I  create accessible Web Frontends, test websites for WCAG/BITV compliance and consult private and public sector clients on digital accessibility.
+I am positive thinking and motivated, always looking out for the perfectly performing and fully accessible Website.

 ## Work Experience